Remembering Bihar stalwart: Ram Vilas Paswan

 Ram Vilas Paswan was born to Late Shri Jamun Paswan and Late Smt.
 Siya Devi in a Dalit family and hails from from Shaharbanni village in Khagaria district of Bihar.

-Paswan holds a Bachelor of Laws and a Master of Arts degrees from Kosi College, Pilkhi and Patna University.
+Born in Khagaria in 1946, Paswan holds a Bachelor of Laws and a Master of Arts degrees from Kosi College, Pilkhi and Patna University.
 He was married to Rajkumari Devi in 1960s.

 In 2014 he disclosed that he had divorced her in 1981, after his Lok Sabha nomination papers were challenged.
 He has two daughters from first wife, Usha and Asha.